 This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.
 Click here to read more.

-Have you ever felt discouraged when things didn’t happen at the time or in the way you wanted it to?
 This post is all about how to trust God’s plan for your life.

 When it comes to our own lives, we all like things to go our way.